alicegenkin/programming-univbasics-4-crud-lab-nyc01-seng-ft-042020/README.md

 ## `create_an_empty_array`

 Let's run our test suite to get started.
-Run the tests one at a time with the `learn --fail-fast` command in your terminal.
+Run the tests one at a time with the `l command in your terminal.

 If we do so, we'll see our first failure: